-By November 3, cultural events and cultural institutions throughout the Czech Republic have been canceled, ie. museums, galleries, theaters, cinemas, castles, chateaux and zoos.
+Cultural events and cultural institutions throughout the Czech Republic have been canceled, ie. museums, galleries, theaters, cinemas, castles, chateaux and zoos.
 Also closed are music, dance, games and other social clubs and discos as well as gyms, fitness centers, indoor pools and swimming pools.
 During this period, many cultural institutions offer online presentations of current exhibitions, permanent exhibitions or virtual tours of buildings.
 Other restrictions apply to congresses, educational events and trade fairs.
-All these events are canceled by November 3.
+All these events are canceled.

 See current information on the website of the National Heritage Institute.

 National Technical Museum in Prague: here

 Further online presentations of museums and galleries from all over the Czech Republic can be found here